One more death recorded in Adur

 There was one more coronavirus death recorded in the latest 24-hour period in Adur.

-It means there have been four deaths in the past week, which is an increase on two the previous week.
+It means there have been two deaths in the past week, which is a decrease on three the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Adur.